sguyvon/GWASPlotter/README.md

 - Generate Manhattan and QQ plots.
 - Filters SNPs with p-values above 1e-2 to optimize performance.
 - Save plots as PNG files for further use.

+## Requirements
+This tool is written in Python.
+To run this tool locally, you will need to install the following dependencies.

+### Required Packages
+Python 3.x \
+Streamlit: For creating the web-based interface. \
+Pandas: For data handling and manipulation. \
+Matplotlib: For generating Manhattan and QQ plots.